 Wrap-able infrared lights made with extra-wide material and SMD technology to relieve aches in bones, joints, and deep muscle tissue.
 Lightweight and comfortable enough to be worn all day.
-Fitted with durable Velcro and a 20-minute auto-shut-off.
+Fitted with a 20-minute auto-shut-off.

 Chord has trouble staying plugged in.

 Features a digital timer, cooling fans, and handle.
 The rectangular design allows it to be hanging or standing upright.
 Uses 660 nm of red light and 850 nm of near-infrared light.
 Stand delivers light at 60 degrees.